 - Participation in an armed conflict;

-- Performance of a hazardous service in a foreign state; or
+- Performance of a hazardous service relating to an armed conflict in a foreign state; or

 - Performance of a duty through an instrumentality of war